Anti-Aging and Beauty Secret of Ancient Chinese Empress

-Pearl powder helps with support strong bones as it helps with bone mineralization and the regulation of osteoblast and osteoclast function.* This includes in cases of estrogen deficiency.*
+Pearl powder supplement helps with support strong bones as it helps with bone mineralization and the regulation of osteoblast and osteoclast function.* This includes in cases of estrogen deficiency.*

 These same benefits will also be great to anyone that needs added recovery like athletes.

 There are other amazing compounds found inside of pearls that are only just being investigated scientifically:

 - Alkaline Phosphatase, which may be one of the active components in biomineralization*

 - Porphyrin, the blue pigment in some pearl